Homeschool algebra 1 curriculum - recommendations for home schooling high school math

 Online courses for algebra 1, algebra 2, geometry, and trigonometry.
 Includes lessons, practice questions, sefl-tests, a question bank, and a forum.
 Prices about $10/month per course.

 A collection of lectures by college professors, including algebra, trigonometry, calculus, and statistics courses (for high school/college).
-Subscriptions $35 a month, $240 a year; they give you access to all courses.
+Subscriptions $45 first month, $35 monthly thereafter, $240 a year; they give you access to all courses.

 An online curriculum and math learning system.
 Includes videos lessons, course materials, review notes, practice worksheets, tests and answer keys.
-Courses offered are prealgebra, algebra 1 & 2, intermediate and college algebra, and GED math. $25/month or $180 a year.
+Courses offered are prealgebra, algebra 1 & 2, intermediate and college algebra, and GED math. $49.95/month or $99.95/year.
 Free trial available.

 Art of Problem Solving's online learning system for gifted students.
 Offers a customized learning experience, adjusting to student performance.
 It is specifically designed to provide high-performing students with a challenging curriculum.
 To sign up you need to join a class; there's an online class set up at Let's Play Math! open to all interested homeschoolers and self-directed learners.
 Currently Alcumus is free.